hasanmoudud/geocompr/main.md

 The **mlr** package provided the building blocks to spatially tune the hyperparameters `mtry`, `sample.fraction` and `min.node.size` (section \@ref(mlr-building-blocks)).
 The tuned hyperparameters served as input for the final model which in turn was applied to the environmental predictors for a spatial representation of the floristic gradient (section \@ref(predictive-mapping)).
 The result demonstrates spatially the astounding biodiversity in the middle of the desert.
-Since **lomas** mountains are heavily endangered, the prediction map can serve as basis for informed decision-making on delineating protection zones.
+Since **lomas** mountains are heavily endangered, the prediction map can serve as basis for informed decision-making on delineating protection zones, and making the local population aware of the uniqueness found in their immediate neighborhood.

-Things to further consider in terms of methodology:
+In terms of methodology, a few additional points could be addressed:

 - It would be interesting to also model the second ordination axis, and to subsequently finding an innovative way of visualizing jointly the modeled scores of the two axes in one prediction map.
 - If we were interested in interpreting the model in an ecological meaningful way, we probably should use (semi-)parametric models [@muenchow_predictive_2013;@zuur_mixed_2009;@zuur_beginners_2017].